forbole/ibcjuno/.docs/config.md

 - [`tokens`](#tokens)

 ## `database`
-This section contains all different configuration related to the PostgreSQL database where IBCJuno will write the data.
+This section contains all different configurations related to the PostgreSQL database where IBCJuno will write the data.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |